-In this mode, the network and primary inline appliance ports are defined by the system for each tap.
-The secondary inline appliance ports will be automatically configured by the system in the order assigned to each tap.
-The ports availability are considered in vertical pairs, 17/18, 19/20, etc. Any port that is not assigned as a secondary inline appliance port may be configured as packet broker port or tap monitor port.
-All four taps may be configured independently in this mode.
+In this mode, the network, primary inline appliance and secondary inline appliance ports are defined by the system.
 The network ports are typically connected to network devices such as a server or router.
 The primary inline appliance ports are typically connected to a primary inline appliance or tool to monitor the network traffic.
-The secondary inline appliance or tool to monitor the network traffic.
-The secondary inline appliance.
+The secondary inline appliance ports are typically connected to a secondary inline appliance or tool to monitor the network traffic.
+The network traffic is sent to the primary inline appliance or the secondary inline appliance.
 Heartbeat packets are transmitted bidirectionally from the primary inline appliance ports on the tap through the primary inline appliance or tool to monitor the health of the device.
-Likewise, heartbeat packets are transmitted bidirectionally from the secondary inline appliance ports on the tap through the primary inline appliance or tool to monitor the health of the device.
+Likewise, heartbeat packets are transmitted bidirectionally from the secondary inline appliance ports on the tap through the secondary inline appliance or tool to monitor the health of the device.